R&BW

-R&BW is the fourth studio album by Nigerian singer Banky W. It was released on 14 February 2013, by Empire Mates Entertainment.
+R&BW is the fourth studio album by Nigerian singer Banky W. It was released by Empire Mates Entertainment on 14 February 2013, coinciding with Valentine's Day.
 The album was supported by the singles "Yes/No", which peaked at number 1 on the BBC Radio 1Xtra Afrobeat chart, and "Good Good Loving".
-The album features guest appearances from Camp Mulla, ELDee, Sarkodie, Sammy, Shaydee, Skales, Lynxxx, Niyola, M.I, 2Face Idibia, Rotimi and Vector.
+R&BW features guest appearances from Camp Mulla, eLDee, Sarkodie, Sammy, Shaydee, Skales, Lynxxx, Niyola, M.I, 2Face Idibia, Rotimi and Vector.
 Its production was handled by Banky W, Cobhams Asuquo, Masterkraft, M.I, Spellz, Sarz and Samklef.

-Release and promotion
+Background and promotion

-Banky W revealed the album's cover art to the public several days after signing a ₦100 million contract with Samsung West Africa.
+Banky W revealed the album's cover art to the public several days after signing a 100 million naira contract with Samsung West Africa.
 The cover art was designed by The Eclectic Source, a design company.
 Banky W promoted the album by holding the "Grand Love Concert" at the Civic Centre in Victoria Island.

 Singles

-The album's lead single "Yes/No" was released on 19 November 2012.
-The music video for the song was co-directed by Banky W and Clarence Peters.
+The album's lead single, "Yes/No", was released on 19 November 2012.
+Its music video was co-directed by Banky W and Clarence Peters.
 British-Nigerian model Angela Tokunbo Daniel made a cameo appearance in the video.

-The Spellz-produced track "Good Good Loving" was released as the album's second single.
-The song's visuals features cameo appearances from Damilola Adegbite, Wizkid, Boj, Lynxxx, Efya, ELDee, Skales, Niyola, P.R.E, Shaydee and Masterkraft.
+The Spellz-produced track "Good Good Loving" was also released on 19 November 2012, as the album's second single.
+The song's visuals feature cameo appearances from Damilola Adegbite, Wizkid, BOJ, Lynxxx, Efya, ELDee, Skales, Niyola, P.R.E, Shaydee and Masterkraft.
 "Good Good Loving" won Best R&B Single at The Headies 2013.

 Critical reception

 R&BW received generally positive reviews from music critics.
-A writer for TayoTV gave the album an 8.75 out of 10, concluding: "Banky made it known that he still has it and The W Experience wasn’t a fluke.
+TayoTV rated the album 8.75 out of 10, concluding: "Banky made it known that he still has it and The W Experience wasn’t a fluke.
 This is what we want out of Nigeria not the glorified noise most of these artistes call songs or albums."
-A writer for the music blog Jaguda awarded the album 9 stars out of 10, noting that it doesn't "lack in originality and freshness".
-Chiagoziem Onyekwena of Nigerian Entertainment Today gave the album a 3.5 rating out of 5, highlighting Wizkid's absence on the record.
+Music blog Jaguda awarded the album a rating of 9 out of 10, saying it doesn't "lack in originality and freshness".
+Chiagoziem Onyekwena of Nigerian Entertainment Today gave the album 3.5 stars out of 5, highlighting Wizkid's absence on the record.